Founder education

 Don’t rush.

-Before signing a term sheet or SAFE, take the time to understand the terms and conditions.
+Before signing a term sheet or SAFE, understand the terms and conditions.
 The decisions you make now will have long-term ramifications.

 Model your future equity dilution.